-So then how should you structure your one-on-ones using Teams?
+So, how should you structure your one-on-ones by using Teams?
 The answer is chat.
-Here’s why:

-Chat holds all the files you’ve shared with each other in Teams.
+Chat holds all the files that you’ve shared with each other in Teams.

-You can add important files, web sites, and apps to the top of your chat for easy review.
+You can add key files, websites, and apps to the top of your chat for easy review.

-If you meet virtually, either of you can kick off a call right from your chat.
+If you meet virtually, either person can kick off a call right from your chat.

 Pinned chats stay at the top of the chat area so you don’t have to hunt them down.
-Pin the chat for each person you meet with one on one.
+Pin the chat for each person you meet in a one-on-one.
 You can pin up to 15 chats.

-To pin a chat, highlight the chat, then select More options > Pin.
+To pin a chat, choose the chat on the left side of the screen, then select More options > Pin .

 Once you’ve pinned the chats, drag them into the order you want.
-Now all your important chats are within easy reach.
+Now all your chats are within reach.